surajanju/portscanner/README.md

 # portscanner
-This is the Portscanner but you need to change the Range of the port scanner...
+This is the Open Port scanning program and it shows the open port and the program running in the open port's

+This is Only For Educational Purpose, Please Respect Others Privacy..